ajay-CaTi/m_nodejs/README.md

 # next -- Callback argument to the middleware function, called "next" by convention.

+# next will be called with either the rejected value or the thrown Error.

 res.send() // HTML
 res.sendFile() // file
 res.json() // json